Tsavo-ka/Cryptography_Castle/README.md

-# Vigenere-Cipher
+Vigenere-Cipher
-A Python Vigenere Cipher Generator for teaching/analysis purposes.

-This code was written using only basic python coding logic and one simple module and is meant as a tool for teaching python coding logic

-Comments, suggestions, and critiques are very much appreciated

-Here is a run-through of the code's logic:
+Description:
+This Python program implements the Vigenère Cipher, a classic encryption technique, for teaching and analysis purposes.
+It enables users to encrypt and decrypt messages using a provided key.
+The code emphasizes modularity and user-friendly input handling.

-Step 1:
+Step 1: Import Modules and Constants

-Import the strings module and build a list of all lowercase letters
+The code starts by importing the string module, which provides the constant string.ascii_lowercase, representing all lowercase letters of the English alphabet.

-Step 2:
+Step 2: Build a Key Matching Text Length

-Run through the list and assign each letter as a dictionary key with a corresponding number value, starting at 0 and incrementing by 1 each letter the printed dictionary would look like this:

-{'a': 0, 'b': 1, 'c': 2, 'd': 3, 'e': 4, 'f': 5, 'g': 6, 'h': 7, 'i': 8, 'j': 9, 'k': 10, 'l': 11, 'm': 12, 'n': 13, 'o': 14, 'p': 15, 'q': 16, 'r': 17,
-'s': 18, 't': 19, 'u': 20, 'v': 21, 'w': 22, 'x': 23, 'y': 24, 'z': 25}

-Step 3:

-Make a function that either stretches (duplicates characters) or compresses (deletes characters) from the key to make it match the length of the text, accounting for spaces and special characters
+The build_key function is introduced to generate a key that matches the length of the input text while accounting for spaces and special characters.
+It evenly repeats characters from the encryption key to match the text's length.

+Step 3: Vigenère Cipher Algorithm

+The core of the Vigenère Cipher algorithm is implemented in the vigenere_cipher function.
+This function handles both encryption and decryption, depending on the decrypt flag.

+Encryption: It iterates through each character of the input text.
+For each alphabetic character, it calculates a shift value based on the corresponding character in the encryption key and applies the shift to produce the encrypted character.
+Uppercase letters are maintained as uppercase in the result.

+Decryption: Similar to encryption, but with a reverse shift to decrypt the message.
+It also maintains the case of the original text.

-Step 4:
+Step 4: User's Choice (Encrypt or Decrypt)

-Make a function for the Encryption process:

-Use a for loop to iterate through every character of the text and add its ASCII (ord()) value to the number value (contained in the dictionary above of the corresponding character of the encryption key.

-If the ASCII value + the key value is higher than 122 (the value of 'z'), then we find the absolute value of (character ASCII value + key value - 123) + 97 and return the letter value of the outcome (using chr())

-Else, we simply add the character number value to the key number value.
+The program prompts the user to choose between encryption and decryption by entering 'e' or 'd'.

-Step 5:
+Step 5: Input Text

-Make a function for the Decryption process:

-Ths function works exactly like the encryption one, just with a slightly different math algorithm
+The user is asked to input the text they want to encrypt or decrypt.
+The program validates that the input contains at least one alphanumeric character.

-Step 6:
+Step 6: Input Encryption Key

-Let the user decide with an input whether they wish to use the encryption or the decryption algorithm
+The user provides an encryption key.
+The program validates that the key contains at least one character and only consists of alphabetic characters.

-Step 7:
+Step 7: Execute the Chosen Operation

-Take a text for enc/dec from the user

-Step 8:

-Take an enc/dec key from the user

-Step 9:

-Run the appropriate function

-fin
+The appropriate function (encryption or decryption) is called with the provided text and key.
+The result is displayed to the user.